 As I understand the end times, after the millennial reign of Christ, Satan will be loosed briefly once more, so that those people who were born during the millennium will have a chance to either accept or reject Christ.
 Afterward, when he attempts to come against God’s people, he and his followers will be destroyed and cast into the lake of fire.

-Just as He did in Ezekiel’s time, God will sometimes use our enemies to test and strengthen us, but we can be sure He will give us the grace we need, so we can respond in a godly way (Heb.
+Just as He did in Ezekiel’s time, God will sometimes use our enemies to test and strengthen us, but we can be sure He will give us the grace we need to respond in a godly way (Heb.
 4.16; 1 Cor.
 10.13).
 And in the process, we will mature and become more like Christ (Rom.
 8.28-29; Jas.
 1.2-4).

 Psalm 132.1-9: